2 minute read.

 No Mess, No Fuss.

 More often than not, when you purchase a new construction home, you are getting just that: new and construction.
 Roadways and sidewalks might not be completed when you take possession which means dirt and debris will be everywhere, including inside your home.
-As mentioned, resale homes are already built in established neighbourhoods have everything done, and therefore, the only thing you need to worry about tracking into the home is what you step in.
+As mentioned, resale homes are already built-in established neighbourhoods that have everything done, and therefore, the only thing you need to worry about tracking into the home is what you step in.

 Mortgage and Taxes

 Obtaining a mortgage on a resale home, even if you are upsizing, is pretty straightforward.
-The opposite is true of a new construction home.
+The opposite is true of new construction home.
 The mortgage for a new construction home is different.
 It is called a construction mortgage and is based on the contract you have with the developer or builder.
 The contractual obligations of their purchase agreement can greatly affect the details of your mortgage or loan.
 New home purchases are also subject to HST upon closing.
 So, you can see, the process is a little more complicated than purchasing a resale home.

 The benefits of purchasing a resale home are evident.
 If you are a fan of traditional architecture or looking for a home oozing with character, you are definitely going to want to spend your time looking at resale homes.
 It would be my pleasure to sit down with you and discuss your home buying plan.
 There are so many established neighbourhoods out there for you to explore!